 You can enter the palace for a small fee, but it may be worth booking a tour so you get to see the palace in more detail.
 Due to its size, it’s hard to walk around by yourself and appreciate everything that you see.
 A tour will allow you to understand the history behind the building as well as marvel at its beauty.

-Copenhagen itinerary – Day 3
+Copenhagen Itinerary – Day 3

 The National Museum of Denmark

 The best place to start your third day in Copenhagen is to visit the National Museum of Denmark.
-It’s the place to visit if you want to learn more about the history of Denmark.
+It’s the best place to visit if you want to learn more about the history of Denmark.

-The museum is located close to Strøget, the main shopping street in Copenhagen.
+The museum is close to Strøget, the main shopping street in Copenhagen.
 You’ll find a lot of exhibitions that go through the history of Denmark from prehistory up to the present day.

 There is a lot of stuff on the Vikings which is interesting and will help you understand what life was like when they ruled the country.
 You’ll also find the golden horns of Gallehus, the Trundholm Sun Chariot and Egyptian mummies in the museum too.